TrildaDevCenter-Udemy/SpriteView-KMP/README.md

     }
 }
 ```
+Sprite sheet animation is triggered inside the coroutine scope, which is why it is a good practice to cancel it when you no longer need it.
+That's why I've exposed a function called `cleanup()` that allows you to do exactly that.
+You can utilize a `DisposableEffect()` to achieve that.

 ### Multiple Screen Support Usage
 There are four `ScreenCategory` entries. `small` reserved for smaller mobile devices from **0dp to 360dp** in width. `normal` reserved for normal mobile devices from **360dp to 600dp** in width. `large` reserved for larger mobile devices from **600dp to 800dp** in width. `tablet` reserved for tablet devices from more then **800dp** in width.